A Bible study with Jeffrey J. Harrison

 4:6: “‘Isn’t your* fear [of God] your confidence, your* hope, and the blamelessness of your ways?’”

-Isn't our fear—that is, our fear of doing something wrong—the source of our confidence and hope for the future?
+Isn’t our fear—that is, our fear of doing something wrong—the source of our confidence and hope for the future?
 This might be something Job himself had once said that Eliphaz is now repeating to him.
-It's a basic religious assertion.
+It’s a basic religious assertion.
 As the Bible says elsewhere, the beginning of wisdom is the fear of the Lord.
-Eliphaz seems to think that Job has thrown away his fear of God by speaking honestly about his feelings.
-But the deeper implication of his words is that there was something lacking in Job's fear of God to begin with that got him into this mess.
-Yet we know that it was Job's very remarkable fear of God, not his lack of it, that got him into this difficult situation!
+But Eliphaz seems to think that Job has thrown away his fear of God by speaking honestly about his feelings.
+The deeper implication of his words is that there must have been something lacking in Job’s fear of God to begin with that got him into this mess.
+Yet we know that Job’s very remarkable fear of God, not his lack of it, is what got him into this situation!